 What is Secure Core?

-The Secure Core feature is basically a double-hop VPN server configuration routed through ProtonVPN servers in Switzerland, Sweden, or Iceland.
-In other words, your traffic will first get routed through one of the Secure Core servers before going to the second VPN server and exiting the encrypted tunnel.
+The Secure Core (SC) feature is basically just a double-VPN server configuration routed through Proton VPN servers in Switzerland, Sweden, or Iceland.
+In other words, your traffic will first get routed through one of the SC servers before going to the second VPN server and exiting the encrypted tunnel.

-The main advantage of the Secure Core servers is that it provides an additional layer of protection.
+The main advantage of this approach is that it provides an additional layer of protection.
 This protects against a compromised server in a third-party data center, for example.
-ProtonVPN has gone to great lengths to ensure the security of these “core” servers:
+Proton VPN has gone to great lengths to ensure the security of these “core” servers:

 We have also gone to extraordinary lengths to defend our Secure Core servers.
 First, servers are located in countries selected specifically for their strong privacy laws (Iceland, Switzerland, and Sweden).
 We also placed our Secure Core servers in high-security data centers to ensure strong physical security.
 ProtonVPN infrastructure in Switzerland and Sweden is housed in underground data centers, while our Iceland servers are on a former military base.
 Furthermore, Secure Core servers are wholly owned and provisioned by us(shipped on-site directly from our offices).
 Finally, Secure Core servers are connected to the Internet using our own dedicated network with IP addresses that are owned and operated by our own Local Internet Registry (LIR).

-In addition to ProtonVPN, there are also other VPN providers that offer multi-hop VPN configurations.
+In addition to Proton VPN, there are also other VPN providers that offer multi-hop VPN configurations.

-Are Secure Core servers slow?
+Are Secure Core (SC) servers slow?

-ProtonVPN’s secure core is slower than other servers.
+Proton VPN’s secure core is slower than other servers.
 You can see the ping (latency) is somewhat high.
 This would not be the best VPN for gaming, where low ping is important.
 Gamers should instead use single-hop servers close to their location.

 If you want the fastest VPN speeds with double-VPN servers, then I would recommend NordVPN.
 Below you can see I’m getting about 214 Mbps with a double-VPN server from NordVPN: USA > Canada.

-You can find double-VPN servers in a few other VPNs, as we discuss in the Surfshark vs NordVPN comparison.
+You can find double-VPN servers with a few other VPNs, as we discuss in the Proton VPN vs Surfshark comparison.

-3. Good privacy jurisdiction and data protection policies
+Good privacy jurisdiction and data protection policies

-ProtonVPN is based in Switzerland under the company ProtonVPN AG.
+Proton VPN is based in Switzerland under the company Proton VPN AG.
 Switzerland is a good privacy jurisdiction and is not part of the five eyes, nine eyes, or 14 eyes surveillance alliances.
-As noted on the ProtonVPN website:
+As noted on the Proton VPN website:

 We are headquartered in Switzerland which has some of the world’s strongest privacy laws.
 Switzerland is also outside of EU and US jurisdiction and is not a member of the fourteen eyes surveillance network.

-From a business standpoint, ProtonVPN is a separate entity from ProtonMail.
+From a business standpoint, Proton VPN is a separate entity from Proton Mail.
 However, it still falls under the same parent organization, Proton Technologies AG, based in Geneva, Switzerland.
 As we’ve covered before, Switzerland is a great jurisdiction for both VPN services and secure email providers.

 There are many USA VPN providers that claim jurisdiction does not matter.
 However, we’ve seen cases where VPNs have logged user data for various state agencies, such as the case with IPVanish.

-ProtonVPN logs policy
+Proton VPN logs policy

-ProtonVPN describes itself as a no-logs VPN provider.
+Proton VPN describes itself as a no-logs VPN provider.
 The one thing they store is timestamps, as explained on their support page:

-ProtonVPN respects its users’ privacy and enforces a no-logs policy.
+Proton VPN respects its users’ privacy and enforces a no-logs policy.
 This means your VPN connections remain private and we do not store information about your connections or the websites you visit.

 For the purpose of securing your account and making sure it’s you who is signing in, we store a single timestamp of your accounts most recent login.
 Again, we do not store any information about where you signed in from or how long you were logged in.